Samanadipa Forest Buddhist Monastery

 All foreign nationals visiting Slovenia must register with the police within 3 days of arrival or risk paying a fine.
 The Monastery will usually do this as part of the check-in procedures.
 You will be asked to fill up a form with basic information that will be emailed to you by the guest monk before your arrival.

 All visitors are asked to observe the Eight Precepts and to participate fully in the daily schedule of the Monastery.
-The main emphasis of the Monastery is seclusion and silence.
-There are no pūjas (group chantings) as is usually common for other monasteries, however, sometime there might be group meditations and teachings.
-The guests are expected to assist in meal preparations in the kitchen, work in the forest, or in the gardens.
+The main emphasis of the Monastery however, is silence and seclusion.
+There are no pūjas (group chantings), but guests are expected to assist in meal preparations in the kitchen, work in the forest, or in the gardens.

 Lodgings

 Our accommodations are very simple.
-There is the main guesthouse at Nirodhā Hermitage, 10min walking from the headquarter of the Monastery.
-There are two rooms with two beds each.
-And if there is a free kuṭi in the forest available, a guest might be allowed to use it.
-The Guesthouse has a very modest bathroom with 1 toilet and 1 shower.
+There is a guesthouse, called Nirodhā Hermitage, 10min walking from the main house of the Monastery.
+The guesthouse has a very modest bathroom with a toilet and a shower.

 Food

-The sixth of the eight precepts limits overnight visitors to one main meal per day: no food can be consumed after midday.
-If you have a medical condition or other compelling reason to be exempted from this precept please inform the General Guardian of your situation and needs.
+Monks only consume food between dawn and midday and guests staying overnight are expected to observe the same practice (see the Eight Precepts).
+No food can be consumed after midday.
+If you have a medical condition or other compelling reason to be exempted from this precept please inform the Guest monk of your situation and needs.

-The food at the hermitages are not necessarily vegetarian as is sometimes assumed.
-The monks respect the generosity of all the laypeople and do not refuse any offerings of food.
+The food at the hermitages is not necessarily vegetarian as is sometimes assumed.
+The monks respect the generosity of all laypeople and do not refuse any offerings of food.
 The food available to lay visitors is the same as offered to the monks.
-If you have special dietary needs due to illness or allergies, please inform the General Guardian so that the kitchen will be able to accommodate you.
+If you have special dietary needs due to illness or allergies, please inform the Guest monk so that the kitchen will be able to accommodate you.

 Arranging for Transport